Menu

 • Set a plan with loved ones so everyone knows what steps to take if anyone tests positive.

-• Keep an up-to-date list of any medications you take, including vitamins and supplements, and be ready to share with your healthcare provider.
+• Keep an up-to-date list of any medications you take, including vitamins and supplements, and be ready to share with your healthcare professional.

-• Know how to quickly reach your healthcare provider should you test positive and ask whether a prescription for an authorized oral treatment might be right for you.
-Share that information with a loved one in case they need to help you make contact.
+• Know how to quickly reach your healthcare professional if you’re feeling COVID-19 symptoms, or if you test positive, and ask whether a prescription treatment option might be right for you.

 • Find a close and convenient location to get any necessary prescriptions, if appropriate.